dbcook/openrocket-database/README.md

 ## Release Notes

+0.9.1.6 - Jan 2019
+* Fixes
+   * Quest - greatly improve measurements and mass on 3 transitions based on actual parts
+* Additions
+   * README - improved writeups on various company histories
+   * Bluetube - added note about airframe/MMT ambiguity for the 1.15" and 1.52" sizes

 0.9.1.5 - Dec 2018
 * Fixes
    * Quest - Q10303 18mm motor mount tube - fix length to 2.6875", was 30"